ptsefton/chordprobook/README.md

 This implementation will:

-* Look for one-directive per line.
+* Look for one directive per line (Except in setlists)
 * Accept leading and trailing space before and after directives.

 I am still undecided about: